+Can breast implants cause cancer?
 Anyone considering breast implants also needs to know the FDA warned of a possible link between breast implants and a rare anaplastic, large cell lymphoma years ago.
 This is a cancer of the lymphatic system.
 This is why I strongly recommend my patients have their implants removed.

 Do I Have Breast Implant Illness – Understanding BII Symptoms

 - Joint and muscle pain

 - Memory and concentration problems

 You can develop symptoms immediately following implant surgery, or years later.
 This is why many patients don’t connect their symptoms with their implants.
 (1)

 I want to point out that breast implants are a prosthetic.
 In other words, the implant is a foreign object implanted in your body.
 And, more importantly, the prosthetic contains foreign substances including the silicone lining of the implant which is often what causes the body to go into an autoimmune attack mode.